Contextual Bandits with Budgeted Information Reveal: BOUNDING BANDIT LEARNING LOSS

-The objective of this section is to learn the unknown parameters $\theta_*$ while making \emph{a limited number of} context-revealing decisions.
+In this section, we learn the unknown parameters $\theta_*$ while making \emph{a limited number of} information-revealing decisions.
 We propose Algorithm~\ref{alg:learning-reward}, an online learning and optimization algorithm that strikes a two-way balance between (i) the exploration-exploitation dilemma for learning the unknown reward, and (ii) hedging against adversarially chosen context arrival sequence.

-It consists of (i) a contextual UCB mechanism for learning the unknown $\theta_*$ for making the treatment decisions, and (ii) the online primal-dual subroutine (Alg~\ref{alg:primal-dual-step-constraint}) for making contextual-revealing decisions.
-At each iteration $t$, we maintain two uncertainty sets $\tilde C_t$ and $\hat C_t$ using histories $\mathcal{H}_t^{\mathrm{vl}}$ and $\mathcal{H}_t^{\mathrm{cd}}$, respectively, for the unknown $\theta_*$, using the high-probability confidence bound that we derived in Proposition~\ref{prop:concentration}.
+It consists of (i) a contextual UCB mechanism for learning the unknown $\theta_*$ for making the treatment decisions, and (ii) the online primal-dual subroutine (Algorithm~\ref{alg:primal-dual-step-constraint}) for making contextual-revealing decisions.
+At each iteration $t$, we maintain two uncertainty sets $\tilde C_t$ and $\hat C_t$ using histories $\mathcal{H}_t^{\mathrm{rev}}$ and $\mathcal{H}_t^{\mathrm{rec}}$, respectively, for the unknown $\theta_*$, using the high-probability confidence bound that we derived in Proposition~\ref{prop:concentration}.
 Upon observing a new context $s_t$ by the revealer, the algorithm finds \emph{optimistic} treatments and parameters $(\tilde A_t, \tilde\theta_t)$ and $(\hat A_t, \hat\theta_t)$ given $\tilde C_t$ and $\hat C_t$, respectively, and derives optimistic reward estimates $\Tilde{u}_{s_t}^t$ and $\Tilde{v}^t$.
-Given these values, the revealer deploys the online primal-dual subroutine (Alg~\ref{alg:primal-dual-step-constraint}) to decide the probability $o_t$ of revealing $\mathcal{H}_{t}^{\mathrm{vl}}$ to the recommender.
+Given these values, the revealer deploys the online primal-dual subroutine (Algorithm~\ref{alg:primal-dual-step-constraint}) to decide the probability $o_t$ of revealing $\mathcal{H}_{t}^{\mathrm{rev}}$ to the recommender.
 If $O_t = 1$, the recommender updates its uncertainty set, i.e., $\hat C_t = \tilde C_t$, and take the corresponding optimistic action $\hat A_t^*$.
 Otherwise, the recommender exploits its latest uncertainty set and chooses the latest treatment.
 At each iteration, we update $\hat C_{t+1}$ after observing the new reward feedback $X_{t}$ and context $S_t$.
 Let $\phi(s_0, a_0^*)=0$.
-We outline the detailed steps in Algorithm~\ref{alg:learning-reward}.
+See detailed steps in Algorithm~\ref{alg:learning-reward}.